Best things to do in Nicaragua

 I love accompanying guests on visits to the various cheese producers here.
 In the winter and spring they can watch the animals being milked and learn about the interesting world of cheese.

-Did you know, a sheep’s cheese has a different flavour depending on the time of year the milk is collected and what the animals have been eating?
+Did you know, a sheep’s cheese has a different flavor depending on the time of year the milk is collected and what the animals have been eating?
 It’s fascinating stuff!

 To get off the beaten path and discover areas and experiences that are under most people’s radar, I’d highly recommend you tap into local knowledge.